norlowski/HL7py/README.md

 =====

-**WARNING!
-WARNING!
-WARNING!**

- Consider this software as *beta* software as it is not yet ready for production use!
- The tests included are only smoke tests to make sure fundamental things haven't broken!
- (A great way to contribute would be to help me make some unit tests.)

-**WARNING!
-WARNING!
-WARNING!**

 A parser for the HL7 Health data interchange format written in python.
 Provides attribute-like access to correct datatypes and provides the ability to construct HL7 messages from dictionaries.

 The HL7 transport protocol is a confusing mess of pipes and carriage returns.
-This package provides easy Pythonic access to attributes within a message.There is much domain knowledge of segments names and field names, but what follows are some basic examples of syntax and usage.
+This package provides easy Pythonic access to attributes within a message.
+There is much domain knowledge of segments names and field names, but what follows are some basic examples of syntax and usage.

-IMPORTANT IMPORTANT!
-IMPORTANT!: This is currently just a _parser_.
-I will soon update this to be able to create HL7 messages, as well.

 Here is a sample message from http://www.coast2coastinformatics.com/user/ADTA08_examples-110106.pdf